aireytf/Portfolio/README.md

 ## Credits

-I drew on the framework of my first portfolio and used BootStrap code templates to (as per instructions for this challenge).
+I drew on the framework of my first portfolio and used BootStrap code templates (as per instructions for this challenge).

 ## License